gradle/gradle/design-docs/dependency-management-for-jvm-components.md

             @Mutate
             void createSampleLibraryComponents(NamedItemCollectionBuilder<SampleLibrary> sampleLibraries, SampleExtension sampleExtension) {
                 for (String libraryName : sampleExtension.getLibraryNames()) {
-                    sampleLibraries.create(libraryName, DefaultSampleLibrary.class);
+                    sampleLibraries.create(libraryName);
             }
         }
     }

 Libraries are then visible in libraries and components containers:

-    // Library is visible in libraries and components containers assert projectComponents.withType(SampleLibrary).size() == 2
+    // Library is visible in component container assert projectComponents.withType(SampleLibrary).size() == 2

 A custom library type: